EBEN4REAL/cavista_coding_challenge/README.md

 - Implement solution in TypeScript.

-- Implement solution in Next.js.
+- Implement solution in React

 - Responsive design for mobile device.